 Began his political career while still a university student, serving as the personal secretary to legendary Mayor András Rapcsák in his hometown of Hózmezővásárhely from 1997 until 1999.

 Joined Fidesz in 2000 at the time of Prime Minister Viktor Orbán’s first cabinet.

 Elected to serve as Fidesz National Assembly representative in 2002 at the age of 25.
-Reelected in 2006, 2010 and 2014.
-Served as Fidesz National Assembly caucus chairman from May 5, 2010 until leaving the post on May 29, 2012 in order to assume his current position as head of the Prime Ministry.
+Reelected in 2006, 2010, 2014 and 2018.
+Served as Fidesz National Assembly caucus chairman from May 5, 2010 until leaving the post on May 29, 2012 in order to assume his position as head of the Prime Ministry.

 Elected to serve as mayor of Hódmezővásárhely in 2002, also at the age of 25.
 Reelected in 2006 and 2010.
 Resigned as the mayor of Hódmezővásárhely in 2012 due to conflict-of-interest regulations prohibiting the same person from holding the position of mayor and government minister or state secretary.

 “The birth of certain bank conglomerates over the past 20 years, how a major bank came into existence that appears to be Hungarian, what kind of impact its director exerts on the Hungarian economy, society and politics.
 How it envelops the country like an octopus—this is what should be talked about.”
 March 11, 2012, referring to OTP Bank, the biggest bank in Hungary, in interview with the newspaper Népszabadság (source in Hungarian).